-In this paper we have introduced two algorithms, ML-CAQR and ML-CALU, that minimize communication over multiple levels of parallelism at the cost of performing redundant computation.
+In this paper we have studied ML-CAQR, an algorithm that minimizes communication over multiple levels of parallelism at the cost of performing redundant computation.
 The complexity analysis is performed within HCP, a model that takes into account the communication cost at each level of a hierarchical platform.
-The multilevel QR algorithm has similar stability properties to classic algorithms.
-Two variants of the multilevel LU factorization are discussed.
-A first variant, based on a uni-dimensional recursive approach, has the same stability as CALU.
-However, while it minimizes bandwidth over multiple levels of parallelism, it allows to minimize latency only over one level of parallelism.
-The second variant which uses a two-dimensional recursive approach, is shown to be stable in practice, and reduces both bandwidth and latency over multiple levels of parallelism.
+The multilevel QR factorization algorithm has similar stability properties to classic algorithms.
+Two variants of the multilevel LU factorization have been introduced but not discussed in details.
+Our performance predictions on a model exascale platform show that for strong scaling, the multilevel algorithms lead to important speedups compared to algorithms minimizing communication over only one level of parallelism.